 Try this: Use a customer relationship management (CRM) tool that offers a mobile app to take notes during a networking event, such as Zoho CRM.
-You’ll be able to capture information about a person you meet, including email address, name, and details about a conversation you have with them.
+You’ll be able to capture information about a person you met, including email address, name, and details about a conversation you have with them.
 It’ll make it so much easier to reach out with a follow-up email later.

-14. Create Lead Magnet Emails That Convert
+13. Lead Magnet Emails

 Try this: Use lead magnet emails to send links to downloadable e-books, whitepapers, landing pages, or blog articles with valuable information.
 Using a tool like Leadpages makes it easy for you to create unique landing pages for lead magnets or nurturing, and then track the clicks to see if you’re offering the right content for your segmented audience.

 Try this: Send a survey to your customers to find out what they’re most interested in.
 You can easily create surveys with SurveyMonkey and integrate them with Mailchimp.
-Then just send an email with a link to your survey to find out about each of your customers (and then segment based on their responses).
+Then send an email with a link to your survey to find out about each of your customers (and then segment based on their responses).

-16. Send Email Newsletters
+15. Email Newsletters

-Try this: Consistency in timing and design is important so subscribers know what to expect and can recognize your brand.
+Try this: Consistency in timing and design is essential so subscribers know what to expect and can recognize your brand.
 Constant Contact makes it easy for you to create and save a newsletter template to save time.
 Simply pull up your template, change the content (but not the layout), and schedule your next newsletter.
-You can also then easily create variants of your newsletter for different contact list segments.
+You can also easily create variants of your newsletter for different contact list segments.

-17. Combination Content Emails
+16. Combination Content Emails

 Try this: Follow-up emails work best when you don’t leave an open-ended question via email.
 Consider using an appointment or meeting booking app like Chili Piper, which offers your recipient a couple of meeting time options and makes it easy for them to set up a time to meet with you.

 When you’re reaching out to request a backlink to your content or help with sharing it online, avoid cookie-cutter form emails.
 Take time to research the other site and find relevant content where it would make sense for them to add a link to your content.
-Tell them why their readers would appreciate your content whether they link to it online or share it on their social networks.
+Tell them why their readers would appreciate your content, whether they link to it online or share it on their social networks.

 Try this: Although this business email example is usually text-based and for informational purposes only, it’s still a good opportunity to increase brand recognition.
 Simply include your logo at the top and in your email signature.
 If you need a new logo or help with business emails, use Fiverr to find freelancers who can help at an affordable rate.

-When a customer’s birthday or a holiday draws near, they’re likely looking for those email greetings since they may contain free gifts with purchase offers, one-day-only discounts, extra loyalty rewards, or some other incentive.
-Likewise, sending holiday greetings enables you to stimulate seasonal purchases or remind customers about important changes, such as holiday closures or special hours.
+When a customer’s birthday draws near, they’re likely looking for greetings since they may contain free gifts with purchase offers, one-day-only discounts, extra loyalty rewards, or some other incentive.
+Make your customers feel special with a personalized greeting and discount!

 Frequently Asked Questions (FAQs)

-How do you write a business email?
+What do you write in a business email?